frappe/erpnext/docs/user/intro/docs.user.implement.strategy.md

 ### Test Phase

 - Read the Manual
+- Follow the Five-Day-Setup Module or the instructions given below.
 - Create your first Customer, Supplier and Item.
 Add a few more so you get familiar with them.
 - Create Customer Groups, Item Groups, Warehouses, Supplier Groups, so that you can classify your Items.
 - Complete a standard sales cycle - Lead > Opportunity > Quotation > Sales Order > Delivery Note > Sales Invoice > Payment (Journal Voucher)